hanami/guides/content/v2.0/actions/control-flow.md

 To redirect a request to another location, call the `#redirect_to` method on the `response` object.

-When `redirect_to` is invoked, control flow is stopped and subsequent code in the action is not executed.
+When you call `redirect_to`, control flow is stopped and subsequent code in the action is not executed.

 `redirect_to` accepts a url and an optional HTTP status, which defaults to `302`.